ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2025-07-30-windows-startup-automation.md

-# Project completed / article working in progress - Windows 11 Startup Automation: Open Everything You Need Right When You Log In
+# Windows 11 Startup Automation: Open Everything You Need Right When You Log In

 #### Category: Productivity